PowerDNS/pdns/pdns/recursordist/docs/lua-scripting/dq.rst

   .. attribute:: DNSQuestion.tag

-      The packet-cache tag set via :func:`gettag`, or 0 if it has not been set.
+      The packetcache tag set via :func:`gettag` or :func:`gettag_ffi`.
+      Default tag is zero.
+Internally to the recursor, the tag is interpret as an unsigned 32-bit integer.

   .. attribute:: DNSQuestion.queryTime